ukhsa-collaboration/ntbs_Beta/ntbs-service/README.md

 - `az aks install-cli` to install `kubectl`
 - `az aks get-credentials -g phe-ntbs -n ntbs-envs` to add appropriate credentials to your `~/.kube/config` file

-## Images registery
+## Images registry
 We're using ACR to store docker images.
-When logged in to Azure, run this command to see the username-password for registery user.
+When logged in to Azure, run this command to see the username-password for registry user.
 `az acr credential show -n ntbsContainerRegistry`

 ## Deploying to environments